• Skip to main content

 Are oats gluten free?

 Pure oats don't contain the kind of gluten that most celiacs and gluten-intolerant people are concerned with.
-However, cross-contamination from wheat, barley, and rye are very common.
-We can assume that oats not labeled gluten free have gluten in them.
+However, cross-contamination from wheat, barley, and rye is very common.
+We can assume that oats not labelled gluten-free have gluten in them.
 Read more about that on my Start Here page.

 dates, oatmeal, raisins, flour, and butter in bowls